w3f/Grant-Milestone-Delivery/evaluations/societal_grant_3_2_dastansam.md

 ### Code suggestions

 - Extrinsics and types lack documentation.
-- Adding integration tests would be a nice addition.
+- Integration tests would be a nice addition.
 You could probably add some tests in the main `dao` pallet that make use of other pallets.
 For example, in the case of subscription tiers, you could replicate the failure and success scenarios you provided in the `./docs/TiersTestingGuide.md`.
 - Running `cargo clippy --features runtime-benchmarks,try-runtime` fails with the following error in the logs.
 It's probably about missing `runtime-benchmarks` or `try-runtime` feature in one of the dependencies.
 There is also several dependencies that are missing `std` features.
 These issues are not critical at all, but it would be nice to fix it, I think.

 ### Logs